vpp-dev/vpp-release-notes/README.md

 @page release_notes_2302 Release notes for VPP 23.02

-More than 222 commits since the previous release, including 111 fixes.
+More than 227 commits since the previous release, including 113 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Fri Jan 13 02:30:59 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Sat Jan 14 02:15:12 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER